 Egg-laying mammals are as strange as it gets and that’s what monotremes are.
 Not only do they lay eggs, but they also don’t have teats – the milk is excreted from many pores on the female’s belly.
 And it gets even more interesting…

 It is the only Australian mammal that is known to be venomous.
-Make platypus have venomous spurs on their back feet that they use in territorial disputes with other males.
+Male platypus have venomous spurs on their back feet that they use in territorial disputes with other males.

-Female platypus lay soft-shelled eggs in a specially constructed den where she incubates the eggs by curling around them and then feeds the hatchlings by excreting milk onto the fur on her belly.
+Female platypus lays soft-shelled eggs in a specially constructed den where she incubates them by curling around them.
+Once the eggs hatch, she feeds the hatchlings by excreting milk onto the fur on her belly.

 Platypus feed on aquatic vertebrates that they detect in the murky streams with the aid of electroreceptors located on their snouts.

-And if that’s not strange enough, it was recently discovered that platypus fluoresce – they glow in a bluish-green color under a black light.
+And if that’s not strange enough, it was recently discovered that platypus glow in a bluish-green colour under a black light.

 Only slightly less odd than the platypus, the short-beaked echidna has spines like a porcupine, a beak like a bird, and a pouch like a kangaroo.
-Unlike the platypus, echidna lays a single egg into its pouch.
-Baby echidnas, once they are bug enough to leave their mum’s pouch are known as puggles and they are as cute as the name suggests.
+Unlike the platypus, the echidna lays a single egg in its pouch.
+Baby echidnas, once they are big enough to leave their mum’s pouch, are known as puggles, and they are as cute as the name suggests.

-Also known as a spiny anteater, echidna has a superbly elongated tongue – up to 17cm long, thats equipped with electro-receptors for detecting their prey.
+Also known as a spiny anteater, the echidna has a superbly elongated tongue – up to 17cm long, that’s equipped with electro-receptors for detecting its prey.

 Echidna’s breeding behaviour contributes to its status as one of the oddest Australian animals.
-When a female is ready to breed up to a dozen male echidnas line up nose to nose behind her forming a train.
+When a female is ready to breed, up to a dozen male echidnas line up behind her forming a train.
 Trains can last for weeks at a time, with individual males dropping out and rejoining.
-In the end, the remaining males will push each other around until a single winner remains to breed with the female.
+In the end, the remaining males will push each other around until a single winner remains to mate with the female.

-The animals that Australia is most known for are, no doubt, the marsupials.
-Marsupials come in all shapes and sizes in Australia from the stately Red kangaroo that weighs in at 90 kg to the tiny Long-tailed Planigale that weighs all of 4.3 grams as an adult.
+The animals that Australia is most known for are, no doubt, marsupials.
+Marsupials come in all shapes and sizes in Australia, from the stately Red kangaroo that weighs in at 90 kg to the tiny Long-tailed Planigale that weighs all of 4.3 grams as an adult.

 Some of the most interesting but little-known Australian animals are the marsupial carnivores.
 Ironically, the most famous Australian carnivore is the extinct Tasmanian tiger.
 Here are some Australian marsupial carnivores that you probably never knew existed.

-Probably named for is loud screech and aggressive feeding manners, the Tasmanian devil became the largest carnivorous marsupial in Australia when thylacine (aka Tasmanian tiger) became extinct in the 1930s.
-The devil’s distribution is limited to Australia’s island state of Tasmania where it is endangered – its population decimated by a contagious facial tumour disease.
+Probably named for its loud screech and aggressive feeding manners, the Tasmanian devil became the largest carnivorous marsupial in Australia when thylacine (aka Tasmanian tiger) became extinct in the 1930s.
+The devil’s distribution is limited to Australia’s island state of Tasmania, where it is endangered – its population was decimated by a contagious facial tumour disease.

 Quoll is a nocturnal cat-like marsupial carnivore that preys on small mammals, birds, lizards, and frogs.
-It is in fact quoll’s penchant for snaking on frogs that contributes to its decline in Australia.
-Used to hunting frogs, quolls readily prey on the introduced cane toads naive to the facts that cane toads produce a toxin that’s deadly to Australian mammals.
+It is, in fact, quoll’s penchant for snaking on frogs that contributes to its decline in Australia.
+Used to hunting frogs, quolls readily prey on the introduced cane toads, naive to the fact that cane toads produce a toxin that’s deadly to Australian mammals.